 UK government minister defends Saudi Arabia links after mass beheadings

-David Guake, the Treasury Financial Secretary, comments come as Saudi Arabia execut the government critic Sheikh Nimr al-Nimr
+David Guake, the Treasury Financial Secretary, comments come as Saudi Arabia executes the government critic Sheikh Nimr al-Nimr

 David Guake, the Treasury Financial Secretary, said capital punishment was “wrong” and the ties between London and Riyadh meant “we can tell them what we think”.